oracle-quickstart/oci-ibm-mq/RDQM/README.md

-# oci-ibm-mq
+# RDQM
-These are Terraform modules that deploy IBM MQ on Oracle Cloud Infrastructure (OCI).
+These are Terraform modules that deploy IBM MQ RDQM configuration on Oracle Cloud Infrastructure (OCI).
 They are developed jointly by Oracle and IBM.

 ## Prerequisites
 1. First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle-quickstart/oci-prerequisites).